 Likewise, some studies indicate a link between blackstrap molasses overconsumption and gastrointestinal bothers.
 Symptoms such as stomach cramps, loose stools, or diarrhea are somewhat common in people that consume more than three teaspoons of blackstrap molasses a day [3].

-Considering these side effects and the fact that caffeine can irritate the stomach lining makes coffee with blackstrap molasses a beverage that may cause some stomach bothers in people with Irritable Bowel Syndrome (IBS).
+Considering these side effects and the fact that caffeine can irritate the stomach lining makes coffee with blackstrap molasses is a beverage that may cause some stomach bothers in people with Irritable Bowel Syndrome (IBS).

 Blackstrap molasses coffee could be safe for diabetic people, with some caveats.
-Although blackstrap molasses has a low glycemic index, can still raise your blood sugar and therefore it should not be consumed in excess.
+Although blackstrap molasses has a low glycemic index, can still raise your blood sugar, and therefore it should not be consumed in excess.
 It is often recommended to settle for just one teaspoon a day.

 Should You Drink Coffee With This Thick And Dark Syrup?